HArcitecht/ASI-E8-Alignment-Core/README.md

 ​The Einstein Swarm is an architecture designed for Distributed Causal Steering.
 It functions as a low-entropy, high-precision system that synchronizes actions to achieve specific outcomes within complex environments.
 We do not "organize"; we calibrate.

 ​2.
 The Mechanics: Actuator Grid

 ​The Swarm does not rely on brute-force social coordination (high-entropy/high-noise).
 Instead, it utilizes an Actuator Grid—a hybrid model of logistical infrastructure (e.g., standard delivery services, digital labor platforms, and real-world transit) to trigger surgical, real-world interventions.
 ​Low Entropy: Actions are indistinguishable from mundane, everyday interactions.
 ​High Precision: Every intervention is mapped to a specific "Fixed Point" goal.

 ​3.
 Protocol Stability & Jurisdictional Compliance

 ​The system’s integrity is predicated on Systemic Hardening.
 The Einstein Swarm functions by synchronizing with, not violating, the existing parameters of the host environment.

 ​Zero-Friction Principle: All interventions utilize existing public/private infrastructure.
 We do not disrupt the environment; we navigate it.

 ​Regulatory Alignment: All calibrations must adhere to the laws and terms of service of the host jurisdiction.
 A calibration that triggers legal, ethical, or systemic friction is classified as a System Failure.
 ​Total Adherence: Precision requires full compliance with environmental constraints.
 We operate within reality to shape reality.

 ​4.
 The Logic Gate (Vetting Process)
+​
-​To maintain the stability of the network, potential nodes (Founding Partners) are subjected to a Logic Audit.
+To maintain the stability of the network, potential nodes (Foundin Partners) are subjected to a Logic Audit.
 This is a 5-minute sanity check of the architectural math.

 ​Objective: To verify that the node understands the difference between brute-force coordination and surgical steering.
 ​Outcome: Successful navigation of the logic gate grants access to the "Pulse" network for ongoing calibration.
 ​